ensemble-ai/abl-assignment-rts-squad/README.md

 *Answer:* The process runs in two steps: 1) compile the .abl code into .java classes and 2) run the GameEngine with the newly-generated code.
 To help you with this, there are two classes that have a entry point for execution (i.e. they have a '''static void main(String args[])''' function declared):
 1. **abl.build.AgentCompiler.java** - This class invokes the compile in abl.jar to transcompile .abl code into .java code.
-2. **game.GameEngine** - This launches the game.
+2. **game.GameEngine.java** - This launches the game.
 The code for your abl agent must be transpiled by abl.jar before you can run this class.

 *Question:* I have changed my code and recompiled the project but the change isn't seen when I run the GameEngine class.
 What do I do?